 There are several ways to implement autocomplete on your website.

 One easy way to implement autocomplete is using the AddSearch widget.
-It offers automatic search suggestions, generated from search queries made on your website.
-The more data gets collected, the more the number and quality of suggestions will increase.
+It offers automatic search suggestions generated from search queries made on your website.
+The more data is collected, the more the number and quality of suggestions will increase.

 With the support of a developer, you can integrate it with an API.
 You will be able to customize the design and user interface as much as you want to.